CHOREOGRAPHIC FIELD RESEARCH ON WILDERNESS

 living and dead matter, and shifting attention from static objects to dynamic

 fluxes and interdependencies.
 It became a mixture of dance, cooking and carpentry.
-Within the process, we
+Throughout the process, we

-collected multiple stories about woods and wilderness focusing on the forest ecosystem as a nexus of interspecies relations and biological processes.
-We worked with dance scores and storytelling as
+collected stories about woods and wilderness told from many different perspectives - focusing on the forest ecosystem as a nexus of interspecies relations, politics and biological processes.
+We created dance scores and worked with somatic storytelling to access embodied knowledge and celebrate energy

-flows.
-We focused on glucose as the primary substance that all living beings
+as the substance manufactured by photosynthesizing organisms that all living beings exchange.

 CREATIVE TEAM: